What is CLA (Conjugated Linoleic Acid)?

-The average American diet provides less than 1 gram of conjugated linoleic acid a day.
-High-fat meats like ground beef, lamb and full-fat dairy products have the highest natural amounts of CLA.
-Oddly enough, Cheese Whiz is one processed food that is particularly high in CLA.
-The b ody does not produce CLA, so it can only come from the diet.
+Linoleic acid is the most common omega-6 fatty acid and one of two essential fatty acids that humans need for life.
+However, the body can’t produce it innately and relies on dietary sources to meet its nutritional needs.
+The typical American diet provides less than 1 gram of conjugated linoleic acid a day.
+High-fat meats like ground beef, lamb, and full-fat dairy products have the highest natural amounts of CLA.
+Oddly enough, the processed food Cheese Whiz is particularly high in CLA.

 Purity and Concentration of Conjugated Linoleic Acid Oil Softgels

-Keep airtight, cool, dry and dark.
+Keep conjugated linoleic acid oil softgels in an airtight, cool, dry, and dark location.
 For best results, refrigerate after opening.

 Tested by Accredited 3rd Party Labs